Why I Withdrew My Short Story From The 2024 Caine Prize

 A flurry of back and forth emails followed, including one with a long explanation about the difficulties he's experienced transferring funds to Nigeria and another ending with a diktat that I get a PayPal account or open a bank account in the UK.

 What's more, I demanded why he hadn't updated Lolwe's submissions page to inform potential contributors residing in Nigeria about the so-called payment issues with bank transfers.
-Troy offered no response, neither did he issue any explanation or apology for breaching the contract.
-Instead, he cavalierly suggested voiding the agreement and deleting my story from Lolwe as if doing so resolved his failure to uphold his end of the bargain.
+Troy neither issued an explanation nor apology for breaching the contract.
+Instead, he cavalierly suggested voiding the agreement and deleting my story from Lolwe as if doing so resolved his failure to uphold his end of the contract.

-To be sure, voiding the contract and removing my story would mean sudden disqualification from the Caine Prize given they only accept submissions from publishers on behalf of writers.
+To be sure, voiding the contract and removing my story would mean immediate disqualification from the Caine Prize given the prize only accepts entries from publishers submitting on the writer's behalf.
 Obviously, his suggestion was a subtle threat, a bullying tactic designed to silence me.

-But I refused to be silenced or bullied by an ethically challenged editor with no regard for the writers who give life to his literary outfit.
+But I refused to be silenced or bullied by an ethically challenged editor, one with no regard for the writers who give life to his literary outfit.
+Moreover, I was not about to let Troy carry on with the delusion that he had done me a favour by entering my story for a literary prize worth £10,000.

-Three days later, on June 17, I informed Troy to void the contract and delete my story from Lolwe with immediate effect.
-On his lack of transparency and deceptive tactics, I wrote:
+Three days later, on June 17, I informed via email Troy to void the contract and delete my story from Lolwe with immediate effect.
+On his lack of transparency and deception, I wrote:

 You accept stories from Nigeria, let them marinate for months on your site, get eyeballs on the site thanks to these stories, keep quiet about the so-called payment issue, only to pipe up when asked about your failure to pay…